Credit startup Migo expands to Brazil on $20M raise and Africa growth – TechCrunch

 “Many people are trying to do this with small micro-loans.
 That’s the first place you understand risk, but we’re developing into point of sale solutions,” he said.

-Migo’s client consumers can access their credit-lines and make payments by entering a merchant phone number on their phone (via USSD) and then clicking on “Pay with Migo”.
+Migo’s client consumers can access their credit lines and make payments by entering a merchant phone number on their phone (via USSD) and then clicking on “Pay with Migo.”
 Migo can also be set up for use with QR codes, according to Nwokah.

 He believes structural factors in frontier and emerging markets make it difficult for large institutions to serve people without traditional credit profiles.

-“What makes it hard for the banks is its just too expensive,” he said of establishing the infrastructure, technology, and staff to serve these market segments.
+“What makes it hard for the banks is its just too expensive,” he said of establishing the infrastructure, technology and staff to serve these market segments.

 Nwokah sees similarities in unbanked and underbanked populations across the world, including Brazil and African countries such as Nigeria.